sirtawast/gas-haku/README.md

 Never had time to finish this one.
 Maybe I'll continue some day.

-Elegant system for notifiying me when new Muusikoiden.net marketplace posts are made for stuff that interests me.
+Elegant system for notifiying me of interesting stuff when new [Muusikoiden.net](https://www.muusikoiden.net) marketplace posts are made.

 Note to future self; localhost POC still needs: